dinoMartan/overseas/README.md

 Update (3.8.2021.) <br/><br/>

 Overseas changed their way of fetching data for shippments and this app no longer works.
-I am currently working on finding out the way to get data for shippments.
+Since their system now supports functionalities of this app, this app was discontinued.